bossley9/Sam-Bossley/thoughts/star-trek-tng.md

 ---
 title: "Star Trek: The Next Generation (1987-1994)"
-desc: "Why I love Star Trek: The Next Generation"
+desc: "After watching Star Trek: The Next Generation in its entirety, I have to admit that this show is one of the most impactful shows I have ever seen.
+If you've never seen it or don't know what Star Trek is, I describe my thoughts of the show and why I hold it so highly."
 date: 06/30/20 21:28
-lastUpdated: 07/20/20 01:09
+lastUpdated: 07/25/20 23:47
 image: "/thoughts/tng-enterprise-d.jpg"
 tags:
   - review